-In addition, DPPs' expert asserts that damages may also be calculated for each individual class member by multiplying the average overcharge by each class member's purchases.
-Thus, plaintiffs have put forward a possible way that individualized damages could be calculated using a uniform methodology across the class.
-Because class members share issues of fact and law related to establishing defendants' alleged violations of the antitrust laws, and because DPPs have put forward a plausible method for proving impact using class-wide proof and methodology and a plausible method for proving individual damages using class-wide methodology, the Court concludes that common issues predominate.
+In addition, Dr. Rausser asserts that damages may also be calculated for each individual class member by multiplying the average overcharge by each class member's purchases.47 Thus, plaintiffs have demonstrated a possible way that individualized damages could be calculated using a uniform methodology across the class.
+Because class members share issues of fact and law related to establishing defendants' alleged violations of the antitrust laws, and because DPPs have demonstrated that they also have both a plausible method for proving impact using class-wide proof and methodology and a plausible method for proving individual damages using class-wide methodology, the Court concludes that common issues predominate.